MicrosoftEdge/JsDbg/CONTRIBUTING.md

 `includes` | array of strings | An array of JS or CSS filenames in this extension's directory that should be included whenever this extension is used.
 If other extensions take a dependency on this extension, these files will be included in the page automatically.
 `dependencies` | array of strings | An array of paths to other extensions that this extension depends on.
 Paths are relative to the default extension directory.
 These extensions will be automatically loaded when the extension is loaded.
 `augments` | array of strings | An array of extension names that this extension augments.
 Specifying an extension name here means that whenever that extension is loaded by the browser, this extension will be loaded as well.
 `targetModules` | array of strings | An array of module names that this extension targets.
 This extension will only be served if one or more of its target modules are loaded in the debugger.
+If this field is excluded or if an empty array is provided, the extension targets all modules.

 ### DbgObject